piyushS3V3N/chatlib-pi/README.md

-# 🧠 ChatFlow – Customizable Button-Based Chatbot for Next.js
+# 🧠 Chatlib-pi – Customizable Button-Based Chatbot for Next.js

-**ChatFlow** is a plug-and-play chatbot component built with React and Next.js.
+**Chatlib-pi** is a plug-and-play chatbot component built with React and Next.js.
 It's fully customizable through a simple JSON structure—no need to modify core components!
 With a flow-based system and button-driven interactions, it provides a user-friendly experience, enhanced with icons and intuitive UX design.

 ---